elyra-ai/elyra/docs/dev/logging.md

 limitations under the License.
 {% endcomment %}
 -->
-# Logging in Enterprise Workspace for AI
+# Logging in Elyra

-This document will go over how to properly log messages in AI Workspace
+This section will go over how to properly log messages in Elyra

 ## Pipelines Extension Logging